 16. Help Out Where It’s Needed, Anywhere

-For all that travel gives us, maybe 2016 is the year to give back.
+For all that travel gives us, maybe this is the year to give back.
 Wherever you are in the world (even in your own country), try to help out where it’s needed most.

 Some of our favourite (and most rewarding) experiences on the road were volunteering to teach English in Laos, teaching children to brush their teeth in rural Myanmar and helping out at orphanages in Africa.